-When two piping circuits are connected, flow in one circuit will cause flow to occur in the other circuit, based upon the pressure drop in the piping common to both circuits.
-This describes exactly how a monoflo system is supposed to operate.
-Flow in the primary main will cause some flow to occur in the monoflo circuit due to the pressure drop of the monoflo fittings in the piping common to both circuits.
-(See Figure 1) What Gil discovered, some 50 years ago, was if the pressure drop in the piping common to both circuits was eliminated, flow in one circuit will not necessarily cause flow to occur in the other circuit.
+When two piping circuits are connected, flow in one circuit will cause flow to occur in the other circuit based upon the pressure drop in the piping common to both circuits.
+This describes exactly how a mono-flo system is supposed to operate.
+Flow in the primary main will cause some flow to occur in the mono-flo circuit due to the pressure drop of the mono-flo fittings in the piping common to both circuits.
+What Gil Carlson (engineer from Bell & Gossett) discovered some 50 years ago, was if the pressure drop in the piping common to both circuits was eliminated, flow in one circuit will not necessarily cause flow to occur in the other circuit.

 That is the basis for Primary/Secondary Pumping; the pressure drop in the common pipe has to be designed for a minimum amount of resistance.
 By keeping the pressure drop very low, you have hydraulically isolated one loop from the other.
 Therefore, each loop's circulator can operate as if the other circulator does not exist.
 The benefit of this is you can have different size circulators co-existing without pumping problems.
 You can isolate flow through the off circuits by simply turning off that particular circuit's pump.
-You can prevent heat from traveling into off circuits (boilers, radiation zones, etc.).
+You also can prevent heat from traveling into off circuits (boilers, radiation zones, etc...).
 The spacing of the supply and return tees for each secondary circuit is critical.
 By keeping the tees close together (maximum 3-4 pipe diameters apart), the pressure drop between the tees is almost negligible.
-(See Figure 2)